Creating Value for Online Shoppers

 Prototype revision

-After completing the usability testing, an affinity map was created to highlight patterns seen during the testing process.
-The success, failure rate, and completion duration of each task were measured with the prototype updated based on the findings from the validation sessions.
+After completing usability testing, an affinity map was created to identify patterns and recurring themes observed during the sessions.
+Task success rates, failure rates, and completion times were measured, and the prototype was iteratively updated based on insights gathered during the validation sessions.

-A mobile app was selected as the touchpoint to provide our service.
-Yet, the validation test showed that mobile push and email notification systems are equally as important as the mobile app itself.
-Based on this finding, an e-mail notification system strategy was developed to notify customers of price changes, stock availability, and when cash back became available.
+Although a mobile app was selected as the primary touchpoint for delivering the service, validation testing revealed that mobile push and email notifications were equally critical to the overall experience.
+Based on this insight, an email notification strategy was developed to inform users about price changes, stock availability, and cashback availability, ensuring timely and relevant engagement beyond the app itself.

 Outcomes